 And the type is defined as:

-This specifies that these three parameters may be present in profiles using this type, as well as the query profile type of the user parameter.
+This specifies that these three parameters may be present in profiles using this type,

-It also possible to specify that parameters are mandatory, that no additional parameters are allowed (strict), to inherit other types and so on, refer to the full syntax in the query profile reference.
+It is also possible to specify that parameters are mandatory, that no additional parameters are allowed (strict), to inherit other types and so on, refer to the full syntax in the query profile reference.
 If the base profile type is strict, it must extend a built-in query profile type, see the strict reference documentation.

 A query profile type is deployed by adding a file named [query-profile-type-name].xml in the search/query-profiles/types directory in the application package.